Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Diffuse midline gliomas harboring the H3 K27M mutation potentially comprise a variety of subtypes of gliomas.
-One important subset was previously classified as brainstem gliomas or diffuse intrinsic pontine gliomas.
-The proposed cell of origin is a neural precursor-like cell in the ventral pons expressing nestin and OLIG-2 (36).
-The most common locations are the brainstem, thalamus, and spinal cord (34).
+Pediatric and adult diffuse gliomas harboring histone alterations potentially comprise a variety of subtypes of gliomas.
+A subgroup of diffuse midline gliomas harboring the H3 K27M mutation was previously classified as brainstem gliomas or diffuse intrinsic pontine gliomas.
+The proposed cell of origin for these tumors is the neural precursor-like cell in the ventral pons expressing nestin and OLIG-2 (30).
+There are other high-grade tumors baring the same, as well as other, histone alterations.
+The majority of these involve the brainstem, thalamus, and spinal cord (28).
+Patient age and specific histone alterations are associated with neuroanatomic location.

 |